 USS Argonne (AP-4)

-Argonne 71k Argonne (AP-4) off Navy Yard Mare Island, Vallejo, CA., 4 July 1923, in her original configuration as a transport.
+Argonne 71k USS Argonne (AP-4) off Navy Yard Mare Island, Vallejo, CA., 4 July 1923, in her original configuration as a transport.
 Note the lifeboats for passengers on the main deckhouse.

 US Navy photo # NH 99115 from the collections of the US Naval Historical Center, collection of Lieutenant Kelly Green.